 Wrist joint pain, finger joint pain and thumb joint pain are all symptoms of arthritis of the hand.

-My husband has an arthritic right thumb, as well as knee osteoarthris.
+My husband has arthritis in his right thumb, right shoulder and previously had severe knee osteoarthritis.
 He has controlled pain, swelling, and stiffness naturally, using three natural supplements.
 He no longer uses non-steroidal anti-inflammatory drugs (NSAID’s).
 We no longer worry about side effects that could compromise his health.

 While arthritis can affect any joint in the body, it’s most debilitating and disabling when it affects the hands and fingers.